-Something happens when you study abroad, it’s truly unexplainable but anyone who has taken the adventure overseas knows what I’m talking about.
-Studying abroad is life-changing; at times it’s incredible and you want to stay in that exact moment forever.
+Something deeply transformative and emotionally impactful happens to you when you study abroad.
+It’s truly unexplainable, but anyone who has taken the adventure overseas understands this experience to some degree.
+At times it’s incredible and you want to stay in that exact moment forever.
 At other times, it’s so difficult that you question why you decided to do this in the first place.
-However, in the end, everyone uses the same word, life-changing.
+However, in the end, almost everyone uses the same word: life-changing.

 #1.
 You may feel lost

 After spending a summer, semester, or year abroad, chances are you’ve fully dived into a new culture and way of life.
 You’ve most likely acquired new friends, discovered things about yourself that you didn’t know before, and picked up some new daily habits.
 When you step off the plane, back to “reality,” it’s common to feel lost.
 While your world has changed immensely, chances are that back home has not changed at all.
 You’ll need to take the time to learn how to integrate your new lifestyle into your old lifestyle and it may take a while.
 Keeping in contact with friends and staff from abroad always eases the transition.

 The experience of studying abroad is so powerful that most people want to share it with everyone that they know.
 While friends and family are interested in hearing about your travels, they can’t relate to living in another country for an extended period of time (unless they’ve done it themselves).
 Eventually, friends may get tired of hearing about a time in your life that they weren’t a part of, or not be as interested in your time abroad as you hoped they would be.